They might take our holidays abroad, but they can never take our UK adventure weekends (we hope!)

 I went on a North Norfolk coast road trip last year and really enjoyed seeing the cute towns and villages along the coastline.

 If you’re looking for adventures in the UK, it’s one of the coolest places to go.
 With so much coastline Norfolk makes for a great weekend adventure for anyone into paddle sports, surfing and swimming.
 Coasteering is also pretty popular here.
-You could also walk the Norfolk Coast Path to really see the best of the county.
+You could also walk the North Norfolk Coast Path to really see the best of the county.

 Thrill seekers might enjoy the Air Jump in Sheringham, where you launch yourself off a 52-foot platform onto a huge bean bag at the bottom.
 Sounds pretty horrendous to me, but you might like it!